beykyle/pulse-tools/README.md

 It has one .ini config file, which is specified from the command line, e.g.:
     $ python rescon.py config_filename.ini

-The config file included here has detailed comments on it's use.
+The '*.ini' config file included here has detailed comments on it's use.

 The script requires simulation spectra and experimental spectra in the form of comma seperated, 2 column files, e.g.:
     bin1,histogram_value1